 Everyone can benefit from covering up to protect their skin from sustained exposure to the sun.
 This helps to prevent sunburn and skin cancer, whether or not you live with psoriasis.
 According to the Skin Cancer Foundation, sun-safe clothing can absorb the sun’s ultraviolet rays before they reach the skin.

 But as someone living with psoriasis, you may want to get some UV rays, specifically UVB rays, as they have been known to reduce the severity of psoriasis outbreaks.
-A 2011 study of people with psoriasis showed immediate improvement of local and systemic markers of inflammation after 16 days of controlled sun exposure.
+A showed immediate improvement of local and systemic markers of inflammation after 16 days of controlled sun exposure.

 To get the best of both worlds, choose sun-safe clothing that still allows some UVB rays to penetrate through to the skin.
 Lighter colors and fabrics with looser threads, like bleached cottons, allow some rays to get through.